Tade0/emergency-poncho/README.md

 ## Caveats

 - By default Firefox limits the size of recorded responses to 1MB.
 To switch this off, go to `about:config` and set `devtools.netmonitor.responseBodyLimit` to `0`.
+- When recording via Firefox make sure you check the "disable cache" checkbox in the network tab.